Kitura/kitura.dev/en/resources/tutorials/templating.md

 ### END HEADER BLOCK - BEGIN GENERAL TRANSLATION
 ---

+Kitura is a lightweight, modular framework &mdash; this means that by default you get only basic HTTP functionality, like routing, parameter handling, parsing request body, etc. You can augment Kitura's out-of-the-box functionality by adding additional packages to your `Package.swift` file.

-A [template engine](https://en.wikipedia.org/wiki/Template_processor) allows _rendering_ of documents using static templates, by substituting template variables with actual values at runtime.
+A [template engine](https://en.wikipedia.org/wiki/Template_processor) allows _rendering_ of documents using static templates by substituting template variables with actual values at runtime.
 This page explains how you can use template engines integrated with Kitura in your Kitura apps.

-# Supported template engines
-Currently, [Mustache](https://mustache.github.io) and [Stencil](https://github.com/kylef/Stencil) template engines are integrated with Kitura.
-However, Mustache is only supported on macOS.

 # Kitura template engines
-Kitura template engines are classes that implement _TemplateEngine_ protocol from [Kitura-TemplateEngine package](https://github.com/IBM-Swift/Kitura-TemplateEngine/blob/master/Sources/KituraTemplateEngine/TemplateEngine.swift).
-Currently, two Kitura template engines exist:
+Kitura template engines are classes that implement the _TemplateEngine_ protocol from the [Kitura-TemplateEngine package](https://github.com/IBM-Swift/Kitura-TemplateEngine/blob/master/Sources/KituraTemplateEngine/TemplateEngine.swift).
+Currently, two Kitura template engines are supported:

-1. [Kitura-MustacheTemplateEngine](https://github.com/IBM-Swift/Kitura-MustacheTemplateEngine), supported on OS X only.
+1. [Kitura-MustacheTemplateEngine](https://github.com/IBM-Swift/Kitura-MustacheTemplateEngine), supported on macOS only and with limited Swift 3.0 support (as of Sept 2016)
 2. [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine).

-You can provide your own Kitura template engine by implementing _TemplateEngine_ protocol from [Kitura-TemplateEngine package](https://github.com/IBM-Swift/Kitura-TemplateEngine/blob/master/Sources/KituraTemplateEngine/TemplateEngine.swift).
+You can provide your own Kitura template engine by implementing the _TemplateEngine_ protocol from [Kitura-TemplateEngine package](https://github.com/IBM-Swift/Kitura-TemplateEngine/blob/master/Sources/KituraTemplateEngine/TemplateEngine.swift).

 # Add a template engine to your Kitura app
-Kitura is a modular framework &mdash; it means that by default you get only basic HTTP functionality, like routing, handling parameters, parsing request body, etc. Apart from the basics, you only get the functionality you need by specifying additional packages in your `Package.swift`.
-So to use a template engine, you have to specify dependencies on the template engine(s) you want to use in your `Package.swift`, e.g:
+To use a template engine you need to specify a dependency in `Package.swift` for the engine you want to use.

+>Tip: You can specify multiple dependencies if you wish to support more than one template engine (e.g. both Mustache and Stencil).

 ```swift
 .Package(url: "https://github.com/IBM-Swift/Kitura-MustacheTemplateEngine.git", majorVersion: 1, minor: 0)